google/clspv/docs/OpenCLCOnVulkan.md

   ID is reported in the descriptor map file, generated via the `-descriptormap` option.

+#### Memory Model

-The shaders produced use the GLSL450 memory model.
+The default shaders produced use the GLSL450 memory model.
 As such, there is an assumption of no aliasing by default.
 The compiler does not generate *Aliased* decorations currently.
 Users should be aware of this and ensure they are not relying on aliasing.

+`vulkan-memory-model` option could be used to produce Vulkan memory model shaders.
+Memory scopes for loads and stores in this mode will be decided according to the pointer type.

 #### Embedded Reflection Instructions